 These are only samples of the field’s many possibilities.

-UCSC Programs Abroad provides undergraduates with opportunities to study university-level academic programs abroad.
-Students may explore these options on the International Education Office website.
-Many programs require competency in a language besides English.
+UCSC Global Engagement provides undergraduates with opportunities to study in university-level academic programs abroad.
+Students may explore options on the International Education Office website.
+Many programs require competency in a language other than English.
 Students may receive transfer credit for a maximum of two Theater Arts courses taken abroad, reviewed on a case-by-case basis by the department chair.
 Students should consult with a faculty member and the department academic advisor about their course of study before going abroad.

 Awards, Honors, and Recognitions

-Professor Michael Chemers’ book on dramaturgy, Ghost Light, was translated into Korean and Farsi in 2016 and is being used as a foundational text for Iranian undergraduate and graduate dramatic literature programs in Tehran and Qom.
+Professor Michael Chemers’ book The Monster in Theatre History: This Thing of Darkness, based on his popular "Monsters" UCSC Theater Arts lecture course, was published by Oxford UK: Routledge in 2017.
+Chemers' book on dramaturgy, Ghost Light, was translated into Korean and Farsi in 2016 and is being used as a foundational text for Iranian undergraduate and graduate dramatic literature programs in Tehran and Qom.

-Kevin Beggs (B.A., Theater Arts and Politics, '89) is president of Lionsgate Television Group, with responsibility for development and production of all scripted and non-scripted programming for both domestic and international distribution.
+Kevin Beggs (B.A., Theater Arts and Politics, 1989), as president of Lionsgate Television Group, develops and produces all programming for domestic and international distribution.